-Everything You Need To Know About Blush, From How To Apply It To What Kind To Use
+Everything You Need To Know About Blush

 What’s the best way to apply blush for my face shape?

-When applying blush, Côté always think back to a moment in a much-loved musical.
+When applying blush, Côté always recalls a moment in a much-loved musical.
 “I think of Julie Andrews pinching her cheeks in The Sound of Music in order to look flushed.”
 Both experts agree that adding a splash of colour to the apple of your cheeks is a foolproof application method for all face shapes.
 If you’re unsure exactly where the apple of your cheek is located, Merinsky advises flashing a big smile and blending your colour right onto the high point of your cheek.
-Once you apply your colour, blend it upwards and outwards to give a soft, diffused finish, making sure not to bring the hue too close in towards your nose or up towards your eye, which can drag your features down.
+Once you apply your colour, blend it upwards and outwards to give a soft, diffused finish, making sure not to bring the hue too close in towards your nose or up towards your eyes, which can drag your features down.

+Related: The Best New Fragrances To Make That Summer Feeling Last Forever

-While applying to the apples of your cheeks is always a good idea, there are a few basic rules you can turn to if you want to customize your application to your face shape.
-Oval and square-shaped faces are best complemented by the traditional application technique described above, while round and heart-shaped face shapes can benefit from applying blush along their cheekbones, starting at the outer part of the face.
+Applying to the apples of your cheeks is always a good idea, especially for oval and square-shaped faces.
+Round and heart-shaped face shapes can benefit from blush applied along the cheekbones, starting at the outer part of the face.
 This will help to give the illusion of more sculpted features.

 For a sun-kissed look, try applying blush to your nose.
 While this application technique has been making the rounds on TikTok recently, it’s nothing new according to Côté.
-“It gives the face a ‘bonne mine,’ meaning it makes skin look healthy,” says Côté.
+“It makes skin look healthy,” says Côté.
 To achieve this flushed look, apply blush to your cheeks, then use the pigment that’s left on the brush to sweep over the top of your nose.
 “It will give the illusion of a flush that a cold breeze or light workout may naturally provide,” says Merinsky.
-She adds that if your skin tends to be on the oiler side, this technique may not be suited to you as your natural sebum could cause the colour on your nose to shift and look blotchy later in the day.
+One caveat: If your skin tends to be on the oiler side, this technique may not be for you.
+That’s because your natural sebum could cause the colour on your nose to shift and look blotchy later in the day.

 From powders to creams, shop our fave blushes below.

+Dubbed a ‘bouncy blush,’ the ultra-smooth texture of this mousse-like formula is unlike any other.
+The sheer-to-medium pigment comes in 10 knockout shades and lets you customize your colour while leaving your skin with a lit-from-within glow.

-Iconic London Sheer Cream Blush
+Iconic London Sheer Cream Blush, $37

 This sheer gel-like blush is perfect for all expertise levels.
 Available in five wearable shades, the pigment melts into the skin to leave a subtle veil of colour that mimics a natural flush.